jmorvay/Frinx-docs/FRINX_ODL_Distribution/Carbon/FRINX_Features_User_Guide/l2vpn/l2vpn-service-module.md

 ![IOS-XRv NEP](nep_ios-xrv.png)

 - IOS-XRv NEP listens on nodes in ***topology-netconf***.
-- When a new IOS-XRv device is connected to Frinx ODL it appears as a new node in ***topology-netconf*** and IOS-XRv registers that node as PE to L2VPN Provider. - If L2VPN Provider calls SPI in order to configure PEs via the IOS-XRv NEP, NETCONF is used for device configuration.
+- When a new IOS-XRv device is connected to FRINX ODL it appears as a new node in ***topology-netconf*** and IOS-XRv registers that node as PE to L2VPN Provider. - If L2VPN Provider calls SPI in order to configure PEs via the IOS-XRv NEP, NETCONF is used for device configuration.

 Here is an example of L2VPN configuration on IOS-XRv (parameters encapsulated in ** are specific for VPN or site):